-The stupa of many doors, commemorate the Buddha’s first turning wheel of Dharma at the deer park in Sarnath near Varanasi, when he was thirty-five years old. his first five mendicant disciples are said to have built a stupa in this design.
-Each four square step are decorate with many doors frames which express the many avenues or method of buddha’s teachings.
+The stupa of many doors, commemorates the Buddha’s first turning wheel of Dharma at the deer park in Sarnath near Varanasi when he was thirty-five years old. his first five mendicant disciples are said to have built a stupa in this design.
+Each four square step is decorated with many doors frames which express the many avenues or method of Buddha’s teachings.
 A Series of four, six and twelve doors on each side of the steps symbolize the four noble truth, six perfections, the noble eightfold path and the twelve links in the chain of dependent origination.

 4) Stupa of Great Miracle

-great miracles stupaThe stupa of great miracle, commemorate the Buddha’s display of inconceivable miracles in the first half of a lunar month in Shravasti, when he was fifty years old.
-Here he over powered the Maras and heretic at the Jetavana Grove.
+great miracles stupaThe stupa of the great miracle, commemorate the Buddha’s display of inconceivable miracles in the first half of a lunar month in Shravasti, when he was fifty years old.
+Here he overpowered the Maras and heretic at the Jetavana Grove.
 The stupa of miracles or conquest of the tirthikas was built by the Lichvi tribe to commemorate this event.
-The stupa of Miracle has projecting central section on each of its four steps and side, which also project sightly by one-third of the height.
+The stupa of Miracle has the projecting central section on each of its four steps and side, which also project slightly by one-third of the height.